Medication Therapy Management

 Call MedWiseRx today to set up your pharmacist’s review!

-A CMR is a one-on-one telephone conversation with a pharmacist or other health professional.
-During the CMR, the pharmacist reviews with you all of the medications you take, including prescriptions, over-the-counter drugs (OTC), herbal supplements, and samples.
+A CMR is a one-on-one telephone conversation between you or your authorized representative and a pharmacist or other health professional.
+During the CMR, the pharmacist reviews all of the medications you take, including prescriptions, over-the-counter drugs (OTC), herbal supplements, and samples.
 The pharmacist also writes down on a Personal Medication List (PML) how to take your medications and explains why you take each medication.
 You also discuss the goals of taking your medications and any problems or questions you may have.
 Please allow at least thirty minutes for your CMR.
 The time required to review all your medications depends on many factors, and it may take longer.
 After the CMR, you will receive a follow-up letter that includes a Medication Action Plan detailing your conversation with the pharmacist, along with your Personal Medication List.

 Even if you do not complete a CMR, the MTM program will review your medications every three months as part of a Targeted Medication Review (TMR).
 TMRs help to identify specific or potential problems from your medications.
-If we find any issues with the drugs you are taking, we may contact you or your doctor.
+If we find any issues with the drugs you are taking, we may contact you, your authorized representative, or your doctor.

 Yes.
 After a review is completed, you will get a written summary of this discussion.
 The summary has a Medication Action Plan that recommends what you can do to make the best use of your medications.
 You will also get a Personal Medication List that will include all the medications you take and why you take them.
 If you need additional copies or would like a blank copy, please call our MTM partner, MedWiseRx, toll-free at 1-844-866-3735 (TTY: 1-800-367-8939), Monday through Friday, 7 a.m. to 5 p.m.